 I’ll never forget my therapist from 2 1/2 years ago telling me that I should look at depression as a separate entity that I can talk to.
 I decided to take it a step further and get really pissed off at it.
 I wrote a message on a bright pink sticky note that I wanted to picture here, but it kept coming up as a featured photo.
 Didn’t quite want it to be the first words displayed.
 It simply said, “Fuck you depression.
 Get out of my life.”
 My Dad told me he did the same type of thing back in 1959 when he dealt with the same issues.
 I will keep it forever as a reminder of the control I have over it.

 This other quote is something I pulled off of Facebook.
 The part that especially resonated with me is the very first line. “…please resolve never to ask them why.”
 In my experience, depression is just like any other horrible disease.
 I don’t think anybody ever asks, ‘why do you have cancer? or ‘why do you have diabetes?’.
 If you suffer from depression, you have a serious disease.
 You need help.
 You need treatment.
 Just like any other disease.
+For temporary distraction, meanwhile, you can try some CBD-based products, which can be sourced from Blessed CBD and similar websites, but for permanent relief, you must visit a therapist or a counselor.
 You do NOT need to be embarrassed or ashamed.
-You are NOT alone.
+You are not alone.
 You are NOT crazy.

 I can recognize depression in other people.
 I get better at it all the time.
 I try to make a point to ask them how they are doing.
 I even sometimes dare to say something like, ‘you seem sad.’
 Sometimes I even offer to be a friendly ear if they ever need to talk.
 I don’t mind sharing my experiences with just about anyone.
 I am never afraid of what they will think of me.
 It’s just not an issue.
 I am who I am and I am proud that I am beating this disease.
 Those of us who understand it have a responsibility to reach out to people who may still have questions.
 This disease often causes horrible and unthinkable things to happen.
 Let’s all agree to step forward and do something about it.